Zhincore/ChaosMod2077/README.md

 #### Playtesting

-1. If you changed natives (Rust part) run `cargo build`.
+1. If you changed natives (Rust) run `cargo build`.
-2. If you changed translations / added effects:
+2. If you changed translations or added effects:
    1. Run the `.\convert-translations.ps1` script.
 You might get asked about installing WolvenKit CLI.
-   2. Open the WolvenKit project and just press Install[^1].
+   2. Open the WolvenKit project and just press **Install**\*.
 3. Run `red-cli install` to install the scripts.
 4. Start Cyberpunk and test!

-[^1]: You can also do the WolvenKit part last and press "Install and Load Save".
+\*: You can also do the WolvenKit part last and press "Install and Load Save".

+> [!TIP]
-If you already have a game running, reloading scripts using RHT is usually enough.
-Effect info will not reload, but effect runtime implementation will.
+> If the game is already running, reloading scripts via RHT usually suffices.
+Effect metadata won't update, but runtime changes will.

 > [!NOTE]
-> Do not run ~~`red-cli bundle`~~ in development environment.
-It could cause issues when you then press install in WolvenKit and you'll need to delete the scripts from the WolvenKit project.
+> Avoid running ~~`red-cli bundle`~~ in a development environment.
+It can cause issues when pressing **Install** in WolvenKit, requiring manual script removal.

 ## Utility Commands

 There is a few CET console commands that can help you with effect development:

 - `ChaosMod_StartEffect("EffectId")`
-  - Starts an effect with given effect ID.
-Regardless if ChaosMod is active.
+  - Triggers a specific effect by its ID (even if Chaos Mod is disabled).
 - `ChaosMod_StopAllEffects()`
-  - Stops all effects.
-Regardless if ChaosMod is active.
+  - Stops all running effects (even if Chaos Mod is disabled).